 What happens if you violate a CPO or TPO?

 If you violate a CPO or TPO, the petitioner may file a motion with the court alleging contempt of court.
 This is where things can get very tricky.
 Where the case originally was civil, an allegation and prosecution for contempt of court converts the case into a criminal matter.
 Each violation of the CPO or TPO can carry a maximum penalty of 180 days in jail and/or a $1,000.00 fine.
 However, for the allegation to move forward, either the United States Attorney’s Office for the District of Columbia or the Office of Attorney General for the District of Columbia must agree to prosecute the case.
 That means the petitioner cannot themselves prosecute the respondent.

-Should I hire a lawyer for a CPO case in DC?
+Should I hire a lawyer for a CPO case?

 Absolutely.
-As previously stated, a stay away order in DC can restrict the respondent’s freedom of movement, cause them to pay money to the petitioner, or require them to complete treatment classes.
+As previously stated, a stay-away order can restrict the respondent’s freedom of movement, cause them to pay money to the petitioner, or require them to complete treatment classes.
 Any violation of the CPO can also be criminally prosecuted.
-Accordingly, whether you are filing for a CPO or responding to one, its always critically important to have competent and experienced representation that can help you navigate the system.
+Accordingly, whether you are filing for a CPO or responding to one, it’s always critically important to have a competent and experienced Washington DC civil protection order lawyer that can help you navigate the system.
 At Scrofano Law PC, we have experienced both prosecuting and defending CPO cases.
 Contact us today.